preshpi/noteeey/README.md

 - [npm](https://www.npmjs.com) (Node Package Manager) installed
 - A code editor such as [Visual Studio Code](https://code.visualstudio.com) or any other preferred code environment

-Make sure you have these prerequisites installed and set up on your system before proceeding with the project setup.
+Ensure you have these prerequisites installed and set up on your system before proceeding with the project setup.

 ### Installation